WEST COAST OF WISCONSIN FOODIE TRAIL

 W12102 WI-35, Stockholm, WI 54769

 Tucked in a beautiful courtyard garden.
-The menu will be a lighthearted fun seasonal menu based loosely on street food fare (hand cut fries, street tacos, falafel, poutine, Vegan and GF options), with a few more substantial options based on locally grown produce whenever possible to support the burgeoning young growers in the area.
-New this year is the adjacent Little Lark Bakery.
+The menu is a lighthearted fun seasonal menu.
+Adjacent is the Little Lark Bakery.
 All this in a chill gastro beer garden vibe including regional beer, fine wines, and live music.

 N2047 Spring St. Stockholm, WI.